-As a general rule, thin pasta is best served with light, wine-based sauce, while thicker pasta can be coupled with heavier tomato-based sauces, for example.
+As a general rule, thin pasta is best served with light, wine-based sauces, while thicker pasta can be coupled with heavier tomato-based sauces, for example.
 Flat pasta usually goes best with cream sauces, while round and tube pasta tend to work with just about anything.
-Hello, macaroni!

 Pasta La Vista!